 Adjusted EBITDA.
 Adjusted EBITDA is a non-GAAP financial measure and should not be considered an alternative to GAAP net loss as a measure of operating performance or as a measure of liquidity.
-We define adjusted EBITDA as net loss before provision for income taxes; (loss) gain on financial instruments; interest income, net; depreciation and amortization; stock-based compensation expense; and acquisition-related expenses.
+We define adjusted EBITDA as net loss before provision (benefit) for income taxes, (loss) gain on financial instruments; interest income, net; depreciation and amortization; stock-based compensation expense; secondary offering costs; and acquisition-related expenses.
 We believe adjusted EBITDA provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of operations.
-Adjusted EBITDA was \$4.6 million and \$8.4 million for the three and six months ended June 30, 2024, respectively, and \$(2.5) million and \$(5.5) million for the three and six months ended June 30, 2023, respectively.
+Adjusted EBITDA was \$4.6 million \$8.3 million and \$8.4 million \$16.7 million for the three and six nine months ended June 30, 2024 September 30, 2024, respectively, and \$(2.5) million \$0.8 million and \$(5.5) \$(4.6) million for the three and six nine months ended June 30, 2023 September 30, 2023, respectively.

 Annual Recurring Revenue (ARR).
 We calculate ARR by aggregating annualized recurring revenue related to SaaS subscription services recognized in the last month of the reporting period, as well as the next 12 months of expected implementation services revenues in the last month of the reporting period.
 We believe ARR provides important information about our future revenue potential, our ability to acquire new clients, and our ability to maintain and expand our relationship with existing clients.
-ARR was \$321.3 million as of June 30, 2024 and \$256.8 million as of June 30, 2023, an increase of \$64.5 million, or 25.1%.
+ARR was \$321.3 million \$342.1 million as of June 30, 2024 September 30, 2024 and \$256.8 million \$275.0 million as of June 30, 2023 September 30, 2023, an increase of \$64.5 \$67.1 million, or 25.1% 24.4%.

 Registered Users.
 We define a registered user as an individual or business related to an account holder of an FI client on our digital banking platform who has registered to use one or more of our solutions and has current access to use those solutions as of the last day of the reporting period presented.
 We price our digital banking platform based on the number of registered users, so as the number of registered users of our digital banking platform increases, our ARR grows.
 We believe growth in the number of registered users provides important information about our ability to expand market adoption of our digital banking platform and its associated software products, and therefore to grow revenues over time.
-We had 18.6 million registered users as of June 30, 2024 and 15.8 million as of June 30, 2023, an increase of 2.7 million, or 17.3%.
+We had 18.6 19.5 million registered users as of June 30, 2024 September 30, 2024 and 15.8 million 16.9 million as of June 30, 2023 September 30, 2023, an increase of 2.7 million 2.6 million, or 17.3% 15.4%.

 Revenue per Registered User (RPU).
 We calculate RPU by dividing ARR as of the last day of the reporting period by the number of registered users as of the last day of the reporting period.
 We believe RPU provides important information about our ability to grow the number of software products adopted by new clients over time, as well as our ability to expand the number of software products that our existing clients add to their contracts with us over time.
-RPU was \$17.29 as of June 30, 2024 and \$16.20 as of June 30, 2023, an increase of \$1.09, or 6.7%.
+RPU was \$17.29 \$17.54 as of June 30, 2024 September 30, 2024 and \$16.20 \$16.28 as of June 30, 2023 September 30, 2023, an increase of \$1.09, \$1.26, or 6.79% 7.7%.

-Comparison of Three and Six Months ended June 30, 2024 and 2023
+Comparison of Three and Six Nine Months ended June 30, 2024 September 30, 2024 and 2023